The general policies are being partially reviewed

 Here’s a simple overview of the partial reviews process:

-- MOC and NZCA announce partial reviews, August 2019.
+- Minister of Conservation (Minister) and New Zealand Conservation Authority (NZCA) announce partial reviews, August 2019.

 - Early engagement with whānau, hapū and iwi and Māori organisations on the scope of and process for the partial reviews, September-December 2019.